wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Do you mean to say, that you have the power to do everything rightly?

 **M:**&ensp;There is no power as separate from me.
 It is inherent in my very nature.
 Call it creativity.
 Out of a lump of gold you can make many ornaments — each will remain gold.
-Similarly, in whatever role I may appear and whatever function I may perform — I remain what I am, the ‘I Am’, immovable, unshakable, independent.
+Similarly, in whatever role I may appear and whatever function I may perform — I remain what I am, the ‘I am’, immovable, unshakable, independent.
 What you call the universe, nature, is my spontaneous creativity.
 Whatever happens — happens.
 But such is my nature that all ends in joy.

 **Q:**&ensp;I have a case of a boy gone blind because his stupid mother fed him methyl alcohol.
 I am requesting you to help him.
 You are full of compassion and, obviously, eager to help.
 By what power can you help him?